 Artist Statement and Bio

 Jessie Van der Laan is an interdisciplinary artist, living in Knoxville, TN.
 She received her B.F.A in Printmaking and Drawing from Washington University in St. Louis (2002) and her M.F.A in Studio Art from the University of Tennessee, Knoxville (2009).
 Her work is informed by her training as a printmaker, and a childhood spent knitting, sewing, drawing, and daydreaming.
 Van der Laan was raised in Denver, CO, whose landscape continues to lend form and color to her work.
 She is an Assistant Professor of Art at Walters State Community College in Morristown, TN.
 She has shown her work in numerous national and regional exhibitions, including solo shows at Lindenwood University and Moberly Community College of Missouri, the Rose Center for the Arts in Morristown, TN, and at Lincoln Memorial University in Harrogate, TN.
-She makes her work at the Vacuum Shop Studios, a collaborative artist space, which she co-founded.
+She makes her work at The England Studio, in Knoxville.